 The Vivofit Jr has a mono display while the Vivofit Jr 2 moves to colour and increases the resolution, so it looks better - while also adding a couple of additional challenge features.

 The Vivofit Jr will track steps and sleep, while also giving move reminders, with the aim of hitting 60 minutes of activity a day.
 There are also chore and reminder features that the parent can control it and offer rewards.

-The Vivofit Jr 2 also comes in a range of characters - including Disney, Marvel and Star Wars.
+The Vivofit Jr 2 also comes in a range of character-themed versions - including Disney, Marvel and Star Wars.